ctaintor/go-throttle/README.md

 # Go Rate Limiter

-This is a simple rate limiter which uses Redis to keep track of call frequency
+This is a simple rate limiter which uses Redis to keep track of call frequency.
+It was written as a way for me to learn a bit about Go and Redis.

 ## Usage Overview